 - Base Camp & Outdoor Adventure are an option for those who prefer to experience the outdoors while staying in one location.
 You can try out a range of outdoor activities while staying at a rustic summer camp in northern New Jersey.
 Your group will get to try different outdoor experiences on the camp property and the nearby Appalachian Trail including day hikes, rappelling, high ropes course, and a trail restoration service project.
 Participants camp outside and cook outdoors.
 Bathrooms are available at the camp.
 (5 trips)

 - Nature & Spirituality

-- Nature & Spirituality trips students of all backgrounds together on easy backpacking trips which explore human interaction with the natural world and how nature is reflected in different spiritual traditions.
+- Nature & Spirituality trips bring students of all backgrounds together on easy backpacking trips which explore human interaction with the natural world and how nature is reflected in different spiritual traditions.
 Students will explore how different religious traditions connect with nature through discussion, nature exploration, meditation and yoga.
 (1-2 trips)

 - Sustainable Farming

 - Sustainable Farming trips will spend the week at a local organic farm and help with daily work while learning about the importance of local food.
 From picking vegetables, to baking bread, to planting new crops, you'll experience first-hand the life of a small organic farmer, and learn about how growing and eating locally enhances the environmental health of a community.
 (2-4 trips)